The Application Process is currently closed:

 - The Backyard Bass Casting Box comes with a bundle of 10 rods that are rigged with plastic casting plugs and a box that contains 31 plastic fish about a foot long.
 This is a casting activity that can be done on any playground or grassy field that is flat and at least 30' by 60'.
 The fish are randomly placed 15 to 45 feet in front of the casters.
 The casters cast the plugs past the fish and reel the plug up the back of the fish until it gets caught in a raised part of the gill area allowing the caster to“catch their fish”.
 Each fish has a picture of a fish found in Arizona that is glued to the bottom.
 Once the fish is caught, the casters can use the Fishing Regulations to identify their fish, determine whether it is a native, protected or sport fish along with many other interesting things about Arizona’s fishing resources.

-If you have any questions about our Sport Fishing Education Program, the drawing process or loaner equipment, please call Doug Thornburg, Sport Fishing Education Coordinator at (623) 236-7240 or Pam Ostwinkle, Conservation Education Administrative Assistant at (623) 236-7219.
+If you have any questions about our Sport Fishing Education Program, the drawing process or loaner equipment, call Marci Alderman, Sport Fishing Education Coordinator at (623) 236-7240 or Pam Ostwinkle, Conservation Education Administrative Assistant at (623) 236-7219.

 What is the School Group Fishing Program?